How Plastic Pellets Are Made: Process, Equipment & Pelletizing Lines

 The filtered melt is forced through a die head, which shapes the melt into the form required by the downstream cutting system:

-- Strand die — extrudes multiple parallel strands of melt (used in strand pelletizing)
+- Strand die – extrudes multiple parallel strands of melt for strand pelletizing

-- Underwater die plate — a perforated plate with holes facing a water flow chamber (used in underwater pelletizing)
+- Underwater die plate – a perforated plate with holes facing a water flow chamber for underwater pelletizing

-- Hot-face die plate — a perforated plate where cutting occurs in open air (used in hot-face/air-cooled pelletizing)
+- Hot-face die plate – a perforated plate where cutting occurs in open air for hot-face or air-cooled pelletizing

 Die design, hole count, and hole diameter determine pellet size and output capacity.